By David Joel Miller.

 Want to be a great parent?
 Here are some parenting basics.

 Many people worry about how good a parent they are and how to be a better one.
 Those who don’t worry probably need the help more than those who do worry.
 I recommend parenting education to many of my client’s, even ones that do not have children.

 Learning how to be a good parent can help you with the skills to be a good grandparent, friend or any mentoring role.
 Knowing something about parenting and how it affects children can also help you if you have unresolved issues from childhood.
 This is a skill I think of as self-parenting.

 Here are some tips gathered from all over on how to be a good parent.
 My apologies to those I learned these things from as I forget who taught or wrote about which point.
 If you have gathered some other parenting ideas feel free to comment or use the contact me form.

 1. Catch your children doing something right.

-There are plenty of people who will point out a persons flaws.
-You do not make better children by attended to only those things they do wrong.
+There are plenty of people who will point out a person’s flaws.
+You do not make better children by attending to only those things they do wrong.
 Too much attention to the mistakes makes the child think they are not capable of doing anything right.